-FIGURE 7 DRIVE LEVER, NEUTRAL LOCK LATCH OPERATION
+FIGURE 5 DRIVE LEVER, NEUTRAL LOCK LATCH OPERATION

-- 4.1.5 PTO Engagement: Located on the left side of the upper handle.
+4.1.6 PTO Engagement: Located on the left side of the upper handle.
 To engage the blades, push the lever forward, or away from the operator, until the linkage locks over-center.
-To disengage the blades, pull the lever to the rear, or towards the operator. - 4.1.6 Choke Control: Choke is used to aid in starting a cold engine.
+To disengage the blades, pull the lever to the rear, or towards the operator.